TweaksDev22/Sileo-Depiction-Generator/README.md

 ## Credits

-This Sileo Depiction Generator is created by [TweaksDev22] and is inspired by the Sileo depiction format used in iOS jailbreaking community.
+This Sileo Depiction Generator is created by [Your Name] and is inspired by the Sileo depiction format used in the iOS jailbreaking community.

 ## License